 This section contains essential information about transaction scripting.
 For effective transaction creation experience, it is recommended getting familiar with the concepts discussed here:

 Working with Web Development Tools provides a collection of resources that introduce web development tools built into the Chrome web browser.
-These tools provide an insight into the structure and inner workings of web applications.
+These tools provide insight into the structure and inner workings of web applications.

 Here is a collection of articles describing less-common transaction scenarios: